What Is Ark?

-SmartBridges are used to “bridge” separate blockchains together through the ARK core platform.
-Basically, ARK becomes the intermediary between different chains allowing them to communicate with one another and trigger events across chains – something that isn’t currently possible.
+SmartBridges bridge separate blockchains together through the Ark core platform.
+Basically, Ark becomes the intermediary between different chains allowing them to communicate with one another and trigger events across chains – something that isn’t currently possible.

-Enabling SmartBridges on a chain is as easy as inserting a snippet of code that ARK provides.
+Enabling SmartBridges on a chain is as easy as inserting a snippet of code.

-With the integration of alternative programming languages, almost any developer can feel comfortable building on top of ARK.
-As of this writing, ARK already includes support for:
+With the integration of alternative programming languages, almost any developer should feel comfortable building on top of Ark.
+The platform includes support for 18 different programming languages

-Push button deployable blockchains can be used to easily fork ARK and create your own project.
-These forks are perfect for start-ups and come with many of the existing ARK features out-of-the-box.
-Even better, chains deployed through this feature automatically have SmartBridges equipped.
+You can use push button deployable blockchains to easily fork Ark and create your own project.
+These forks are ideal for start-ups and come with a suite features out-of-the-box.
+Even more, the chains you deploy through this feature automatically have SmartBridges equipped.

-ARK operates using a Delegated Proof-of-Stake (DPoS) consensus algorithm.
-Unlike Bitcoin, in which miners with expensive rigs secure network transactions, the ARK network is secured by delegates.
-There are hundreds of potential delegates, but token holders in the ARK ecosystem continuously vote on who actually gets to be an active, forging delegate.
-Only 51 delegates make the cut.
+Ark operates using a Delegated Proof-of-Stake (DPoS) consensus algorithm.
+Unlike Bitcoin, in which miners secure network transactions, delegates secure the Ark network.
+There are hundreds of potential delegates, but token holders continuously vote on the 51 that get to be an active, forging delegates.

 As a token holder, you’re only allowed to vote for one delegate at a time.
-The fee to vote/unvote is just 1 ARK, so it’s advantageous to at least vote once for a delegate you support.
+The fee to vote/unvote is just 1 ARK with plans to soon decrease this fee to 0.02.
+So. it’s advantageous to at least vote once for a delegate you support.
 The more ARK tokens you own, the more powerful your vote.

-Other delegates are run with the intention to fund development projects giving voters an equity stake or provide services on applications that may be unprofitable otherwise.
+Other delegates run with the intention to fund development projects, giving voters an equity stake, or provide services on applications that may be unprofitable otherwise.
 With your vote, the choice is entirely your own.

-The ARK ecosystem was launched with 125 million ARK in the genesis (first) block.
+The network was launched with 125 million ARK in the genesis (first) block.
 Delegates are awarded 2 ARK for each block that they forge, and a block is forged about every 8 seconds.

 Assuming the 8 second block time doesn’t change, the scheduled inflation of ARK will be 6.31% in the first year, 5.93% in the second year, and will continue to decrease to 4.02% in the tenth year.
 This is a much less dramatic drop than both Lisk and Ethereum.

-To send ARK, you have to pay a transaction fee of 0.1 ARK.
-This amount is going to change as the network grows and/or becomes more efficient.
-To register as a delegate, you need to pay 25 ARK and, as I mentioned earlier, casting a vote for a delegate currently costs 1 ARK.
+To send ARK, you originally had to pay a transaction fee of 0.1 ARK.
+With the release of Core v2, the network utilizes a dynamic fee system.
+To register as a delegate, you need to pay 25 ARK and, as mentioned earlier, casting a vote for a delegate currently costs 1 ARK.

 All fees are paid to the forging delegate who processes the block containing those fees.

-ARK was launched in February of this year by 27 members spread across the world.
-With team members located everywhere from California to Bulgaria – the ARK Crew is truly decentralized.
-The team currently consists of 15 core members.
+Ark was launched in October 2016 by 27 members spread across the world.
+With team members located everywhere from California to Bulgaria – the team is truly decentralized.
+It currently consists of 23 core members.

 ARK has experienced a few major price increases since its lCO in 2016.
-The first price spike occurred when the development team released a library to provide Java support on the platform.
-Java is one of the most popular programming languages and the added support pleased numerous Java developers who were previously excluded from using the platform.
-There have also been smaller price increases with each additional language added.
+The first price spike occurred in April 2017 when the development team released a library to provide Java support on the platform.
+Java is one of the most popular programming languages and the added support most likely pleased numerous Java developers who were previously excluded from using the platform.
+There have also been smaller price increases with each additional language that was added in 2017.

-The largest increase in the ARK token price coincided with two related events.
-In September, the ARK Crew released a desktop wallet update that fixed many of the bugs spotted by users.
-This updated also included a partnership with Ledger – one of the most popular and trusted hardware wallets available.
+The largest increase in the ARK token price (in BTC) coincided with two related events.
+In September 2017, the Crew released a desktop wallet update that fixed many of the bugs spotted by users.
+This update also included a partnership with Ledger – one of the most popular and trusted hardware wallets available.

 Where to buy ARK

-Ark is primarily available on Bittrex and Binance as a trading pair with Bitcoin (BTC).
-There are other exchanges that support ARK, but their trade volumes are significantly lower than those two platforms.
+ARK is primarily available on Bittrex and Binance as a trading pair with Bitcoin (BTC).
+There are other exchanges that support it, but their trade volumes are significantly lower than those two platforms.

-You can check out the ARK website to see a full list of the exchanges where it’s listed.
+Check out the official website to see a full list of the exchanges where the coin is listed.

 Where to store ARK

-The easiest place to store your ARK is in one of the wallets provided on their site.
-You have three options:
+The easiest place to store your ARK is in one of the wallets provided on the project’s site.
+You have five options:

-I highly recommend that you vote for a delegate after sending your ARK from an exchange to the wallet.
-It only cost 1 ARK ($3.28 at the time of this writing).
-You can use your vote to support a delegate who’ll payout dividends from the block rewards or one who’s working on a cool project that you want to support.
+No matter which wallet you choose, we highly recommend that you vote for a delegate.
+It only cost 1 ARK (less than $1 at the time of this writing).
+You can use your vote to support a delegate who’ll pay out dividends from their block rewards or one who’s working on a cool project that you want to support.

-Ledger recently announced that they will now be supporting ARK on their hardware wallets.
-With this support, you’ll be able to store your ARK tokens more securely offline while still being able to use the desktop wallet.
+Ledger wallets also support ARK.
+With this support, you can store your tokens more securely offline while still being able to use the desktop wallet.

-First, you need to transfer some ARK to your wallet.
+First, you need to transfer some coins to your wallet.
 Send the ARK you purchased from an exchange to the public address listed in your wallet.

 After selecting a delegate, it should appear on your delegate list.
-Make sure the checkbox next to the delegate is checked, and click “Vote”.
+Make sure you check the checkbox next to the delegate, and click Vote.

 The last thing you need to do is enter your passphrase and confirm your vote.
 That’s it.
 You’re free to remove your vote or vote for a different delegate whenever you want.
 You’ll still have to pay the 1 ARK fee each time, though.

-I’m a huge believer in the ARK ecosystem and everything that the ARK team is attempting to build.
-I appreciate the clean and simple design of everything that they create.
-The Crew realizes that bringing a complex idea like blockchain technology to the public eye has to start with exemplary design.
+Ark is steadily working to bring interoperability and usability to the blockchain industry.
+The Crew realizes that bringing a complex idea like blockchain technology to the public eye has to start with an exemplary design.

-If the ARK Crew is able to accomplish everything on their audacious roadmap, there’s no doubt that this ecosystem will be one of the most influential catalysts of blockchain technology adoption.
+If they continue to accomplish everything on their audacious roadmap, there’s no doubt that this ecosystem could be one of the most influential catalysts of blockchain technology adoption.